nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/maven-coding-rules.md

     [WARNING]    org.nuxeo.ecm.platform:nuxeo-platform-directory-types-contrib:jar:5.9.3:test
     ```

-    A call to "`mvn dependency:tree`" will help to visualize the transitivity making the compile possible.
+    A call to `mvn dependency:tree` will help to visualize the transitivity making the compile possible.

 ## Maven Issues, Common Mistakes and Rules

-*   Since Maven 3.0, all&nbsp;`pom.*` properties are deprecated, replaced with ``project.*``
+* Since Maven 3.0, all `pom.*` properties are deprecated, replaced with ``project.*``
-*   Plugin configuration can be done in `plugin/some.plugin/configuration` and&nbsp;`plugin/some.plugin/executions/execution/configuration` depending on what you want (set a global configuration or an execution's specific configuration) but be careful that when using both kinds of configuration, the way they are merged or overwritten depends on the plugin implementation.
+* Plugin configuration can be done in `plugin/some.plugin/configuration` and `plugin/some.plugin/executions/execution/configuration` depending on what you want (set a global configuration or an execution's specific configuration) but be careful that when using both kinds of configuration, the way they are merged or overwritten depends on the plugin implementation.
 Do not expect any default behavior.
-*   All modules should set a&nbsp;`description` in complement of the&nbsp;`name`.
+* All modules should set a `description` in complement of the `name`.
-*   Do not use two different POMs for defining the&nbsp;`modules` and the `dependencies`.
+* Do not use two different POMs for defining the `modules` and the `dependencies`.

-*   The `relativePath` definition works differently with Maven 2 and 3 and is useless if equal to&nbsp;`../pom.xml`.
+* The `relativePath` definition works differently with Maven 2 and 3 and is useless if equal to `../pom.xml`.
 As of Maven 3, it is mandatory if `../pom.xml`does not point at the right parent.

     ```xml
     <parent>